dartmouth-cs98/dartmouth-cs98.github.io/index.md

 ## Time Commitment:

 Groups are required to establish a team meeting schedule for coding hours throughout the week.
-Minimum obligation is 10 hours/week outside of class time.
+Minimum obligation is 10 hours/week **outside** of class time.
 Group coding is encouraged.

 ## Schedule:

 There are 2 (COSC98.01+COSC98.02) sequences of this course.
 You need to take COSC98.01 and COSC98.02 in consecutive terms and cannot mix and match.
-FallWinter is **20F(98.01) + 21W(98.02)** and WinterSpring is **21W(98.01) + 21S(98.02)**.
+FallWinter is **21F(98.01) + 22W(98.02)** and WinterSpring is **22W(98.01) + 22S(98.02)**.

 ### Class:

   - **FallWinter (20F-21W)**
-    - L Classes will meet Tuesday and Thursday (5:00-6:50).
+    - 3A Classes will meet Tuesday and Thursday.
     - Thursday class time will used for team meetings and working together.
     <!-- - 3BX will be available for help / team meeting time. -->
-    - Location: virtually on various platforms
+    - Location: in-person!
+LSC200!

   <!-- - **Section WinterSpring (20W-20S)**
     - 3A Classes will meet Monday (3:30-5:20) and Thursday (4:30-6:20).